Blog

 Direct-to-Consumer Lab Testing Concerns

 There is no doubt; consumer-directed testing can provide valuable health information in a timely and convenient manner.
-That said, there are providers and policymakers who are concerned that some direct-to-consumer lab testing is of questionable quality and value, particularly those offered in non-traditional settings.
-In addition, there has been much debate regarding whether consumers have enough knowledge and experience to make sound decisions based on their test results.
-DTC testing sites can put this fear to rest by meeting regulatory requirements and employing qualified individuals that can answer consumers’ questions and help alleviate much of these concerns.
+That said, some providers and policymakers still feel that some direct-to-consumer lab testing is of questionable quality and value, particularly those offered in non-traditional settings.
+Additionally, there has been debate regarding whether consumers have enough knowledge and experience to make sound decisions based on their test results.

-“As direct-to-consumer lab testing continues expanding, consumers need to educate themselves about testing quality and the credentials of the personnel performing the tests,” said Avunjian.
-“Consumers should always consult with a CLIA certified lab and not be afraid to ask questions.”
+“As direct-to-consumer lab testing continues expanding, patients need to educate themselves about testing quality and the credentials of the personnel performing the tests,” said Avunjian.
+“They should always consult with a CLIA-certified lab and not be afraid to ask questions.”

-Innovative pathology lab software platforms like LigoLab’s TestDirectly Direct-to-Consumer Lab Testing Portal are the key to best-in-class DTC testing.
-TestDirectly is a user-friendly patient engagement software as a service (SaaS) platform that enables healthcare organizations to scale diagnostic services by increasing testing accessibility, providing better service, and delivering faster and more convenient reporting.
-The platform is HIPAA compliant, integrates with all laboratory software systems (including electronic health records, lab information systems, and laboratory billing systems), and removes many labor-intensive aspects of patient-initiated and organizational testing.
-The efficiencies created by TestDirectly give labs the ability to process direct-to-consumer lab testing more easily and efficiently (TestDirectly results time).
+Innovative pathology lab software platforms, such as LigoLab’s TestDirectly direct-to-consumer lab testing portal, are the key to best-in-class DTC testing.
+TestDirectly is a user-friendly patient engagement diagnostic lab software platform that enables healthcare organizations to scale services by increasing testing accessibility, providing better service, and delivering faster and more convenient reporting.

 “Whether you’re a lab manager or a health system, enabling direct-to-consumer lab testing from the ground up is extremely difficult,” said Avunjian.
 “With TestDirectly, we offer a proven turn-key pathology software engagement solution that can quickly become the centerpiece of any DTC testing program.
 We make it easy for labs of all sizes to scale and shift their services as needed.”